 • Flour tortillas: Use 10-inch sized tortillas.
 These larger tortillas work great for this make ahead appetizer.

-Making these little crabmeat bites is an easy process.
+Making these little crab meat bites is easy.
 Here’s an overview of the main steps.
 Be sure to check the recipe card for detailed instructions.

 Step 1: Make the Crab and Cream Cheese Mixture